Our Mission:

 Chris brings to BFGA more than 8 years of art programming experience with his organization Think Olio.
 He has curated more than 1000 classes, including international trips to Cuba and Mexico, and dozens of educational retreats in Ulster and Dutchess County.
 He is committed to building community through accessible, memorable programming in public spaces.
 Chris has brought jazz bands to living rooms, poets to parks, and historians to rock climbing gyms, and he is delighted to be gathering people in Beatrix Farrand’s beautiful garden in Hyde Park.

-Chris lives in Olivebridge in an old farmhouse that he renovated with a group of friends.
-He loves to garden and each year he plants as many tree seeds as he can get his hands on.
+Chris loves to garden and each year he plants as many tree seeds as he can get his hands on.